Mary Malcolmson

+Mary Helen McKean Malcolmson was the founder of the first Girl Guide company in Canada, which she started on 1910-01-11 in St. Catharines, Ontario.

-Mary Helen McKean Malcolmson (Mrs. A.H.
-Malcolmson) was born in Ireland in 1864, and she later emigrated to Canada where she married A.H.
+She was born in Ireland in 1864, and she later emigrated to Canada where she married A.H.
 Malcolmson.
-She started the first Girl Guide company in Canada on 1910-01-11 in St. Catharines, Ontario.

-Malcolmson became highly involved in community endeavors: she was instrumental in founding the St. Catharines branch of the Women's Canadian Club, the Victorian Order of Nurses and the St. Catharines Council of Women.
+She became highly involved in community endeavors and was instrumental in founding the St. Catharines branch of the Women's Canadian Club, the Victorian Order of Nurses and the St. Catharines Council of Women.
 She was also a well-known officer of the I.O.D.E.
 (Imperial Order Daughters of the Empire) and convener in the National Council of Women of Canada.
 She died 7 July 1935.

 1st St. Catharines

 Malcolmson organized the first Canadian Girl Guide company to be officially registered.
 The Company started to meet in November 1909 in St. Catharines, Ontario and was registered on 1910-01-11.
 Meetings were held in the Welland House Hotel.
 Pamphlet A: Baden-Powell Girl Guides, a Suggestion for Character Training for Girls and Pamphlet B: Baden-Powell Girl Guides, a Suggestion for Character Training for Girls had been sent to a Scout leader in St. Catharines and he passed them on to Malcolmson.